There are a few steps involved in selling your carbon units.

 • Once your project is validated, you can join our list of developers with units for sale.

-• You can offer your units for sale on the request for information platform in the UK Land Carbon Registry.
+• Offer your units for sale on the request for information platform in the UK Land Carbon Registry.

-• Between 2020 and 2024, projects in England had the option to sell Woodland Carbon Units to the government through the Woodland Carbon Guarantee.
+• Between 2020 and 2024, projects in England could sell Woodland Carbon Units to the government through the Woodland Carbon Guarantee.
 The scheme is currently closed.

 Retail aggregator